AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 # IP / Port Variables

 #external_ip=<external_ip>          # The node may be able to identify the external IP.
-Otherwise uncomment & define the external IP.
+Otherwise, uncomment & define the external IP.
 #ip=<local_ip>                      # The node may be able to identify the local IP.
-Otherwise uncomment & define the local IP.
+Otherwise, uncomment & define the local IP.
 anylog_server_port=2148             # The port to use for messages from nodes members of the network. anylog_rest_port=2149               # The port to use for messages from 3rd parties applications. master_node = !ip + ":" + !anylog_server_port  # This is declaration for a STANDALONE configuration.
-Otherwise assign the IP and Port of the master node. sync_time="30 seconds"              # Synchronize the metadata (from a master node or blockchain) every 30 seconds.
+Otherwise, assign the IP and Port of the master node. sync_time="30 seconds"              # Synchronize the metadata (from a master node or blockchain) every 30 seconds.

 # DBMS Variables